silvercart/silvercart/docs/en/01_Techbase/01_Develop/05_Payment_Module_Basics.md

 	}

-## Helper methods from the SilvercartPaymentMethod class
+## Helper methods from the PaymentMethod class
 - - -
-Since your payment class extends the SilvercartPaymentMethod class you have access to a bunch of useful methods:
+Since your payment class extends the PaymentMethod class you have access to a bunch of useful methods:

 	:::php
 	$this->getReturnLink();